vennadevops/Phase-2/Docker/Docker-Introduction.md

 	Ex: http://18.191.134.246:32770

 ##### 5.11.
-To execute commands & enter into the running container
+To execute commands & enter into the running container.
+See this link for more examples fo exec: https://docs.docker.com/engine/reference/commandline/exec/

 	docker exec -it c78b43d648d9 bash

 Note: You can do the same steps for nexus installation.
-Find the same Jenkins & Nexus installation steps/commands from Phase-1 Or the files Java-Tomcat-maven-git-Jenkins.md & NexusSetup.md
+Find the same Jenkins & Nexus installation steps/commands from Phase-1 Or the files Java-Tomcat-maven-git-Jenkins.md & NexusSetup.md.
+Download Phase-1 & Phase-2 docs here under the folder "Docker".